-The following is a narrative of my attempts to create lucid dreams and my experiments with the lucid dream state.
-I cite the journal notes I kept during that time period.
-The technique I used to induce lucid dreams was to "find my hand" (à la the technique described in Carlos Castaneda's books).
-This entailed concentrating on my hand to remind myself that I was dreaming.
-If the image wavered or faded, I would avert my vision for a moment then concentrate on my hand again, to renew the focus.
+Following is a narrative of my attempts to create lucid dreams and my experiments with the lucid dream state.
+I cite my journal notes I had kept during that time period.

+The technique I used to induce a lucid dream was to "find my hand" in a dream (a la the technique described in Carlos Castenada's books).
+This entailed concentrating on my hand in a dream and using that as a trigger to remind myself that I am dreaming.
+If the image wavered or faded, I would avert my vision for a moment then concentrate on my hand again.
+This helped to renew the focus.